swoole/swoole-docs/get-started/installation.md

 ``` bash
 pecl install swoole
 ```
+Note: Some Linux distributions do not include the PHP-XML extension in their PHP package and will need to be enabled before using PECL.
+You can install using `apt-get install php-xml` and you may need to install PHPize to compile Swoole, you can install it using `apt-get install php7.*-dev` or whatever PHP version you are using.

 ##### MacOS X \(macOS\) users

 > It is highly recommended to install Swoole on Mac OS X or macOS systems via homebrew